algolia/query-suggestions/connector/CONFIG.md

 - `query_type`: `null|"prefixLast"|"prefixAll"|"prefixNone"` - Default: `null`

-Algolia analytics contain mostly prefixes.
+Algolia's analytics contain mostly prefixes.
 To still provide relevant queries to your users, we can try to interpolate which words the user meant with those prefixes.
 When null, we use [the index setting][query_type] (the different options are also desribed in this link).